Estates General of 1789: Rebellion of the parlements

-As the king and parlement could accomplish no more together, Brienne, over the winter, pressed for an alternative plan; to resurrect even more archaic institutions.
-The Grand Bailliages, or larger legal jurisdictions that once had existed, would assume parlements' legal functions, while the Plenary Court, last known under Louis IX, when it had the power to register edicts, would assume the registration duties of the parlements, leaving them with no duties to perform.
+As the king and parlement could accomplish no more together, over the winter Brienne pressed for an alternative plan: to resurrect even more archaic institutions.
+The Grand Bailliages, or larger legal jurisdictions that once had existed, would assume parlements' legal functions, while the Plenary Court, last known under Louis IX when it had the power to register edicts, would assume the registration duties of the parlements, leaving them with no duties to perform.
 The king planned a sudden revelation and dismissal of parlement.
 However, Jean-Jacques Duval d'Eprémesnil heard the government presses running and bribed the printer to give him the proofs of the edict.
 Hearing it read the next day, 3 May 1788, parlement swore an oath not to be disbanded and defined a manifesto of their rights.

-Warrants were issued for d'Eprémesnil and another but they escaped from their homes over the rooftops in the early morning to seek refuge in parlement.
+Warrants were issued for d'Eprémesnil and another, but they escaped from their homes to seek refuge in parlement.
 The king sent his guards to arrest them, and they surrendered.
 Parlement filed silently out between a line of guards.
 The commander gave the key to the building to the king.

-The Jacobins
+Jacobin Society

-The transfer of power to the new government was to begin on 8 May 1788 with the registration of the edicts establishing it in the regional Parlement.
-The latter refused unanimously following the Parlement of Paris.
-If the King's commissioners forced the issue Parlement abandoned the meeting place only to return the next day to declare the registration null and void.
-Armed protest swept the kingdom.
+The transfer of power to the new government was to begin on 8 May 1788 with the registration of the edicts establishing it in the regional parlement.
+The latter refused unanimously following the parlement of Paris.
+If the king's commissioners forced the issue, parlement abandoned the meeting place only to return the next day to declare the registration null and void.
+Armed protests swept the kingdom.
 Street fighting broke out at Rennes, Brittany.
 A deputation sent to Paris from there was imprisoned in the Bastille.
 The Bretons in Paris founded the Breton Club, later renamed the Jacobin Society.
-The Grand Bailliages could not be created and the Plenary Court met only once.
+The Grand Bailliages could not be created, and the Plenary Court met only once.

-Convening the Estates-General
+Convening

 Edict of 24 January 1789

 The Estates-General were summoned by a royal edict dated to 24 January 1789.
 It comprised two parts: a Lettre du Roi, and a Règlement.